alukosdev/ccsp/concepts/forensics/evidence.md

 The chain of *custody* are the practice and methods of documenting control of evidence from the time it was collected until it is presented to the court.

 All evidence needs to be tracked and monitored from the time it is recognized as evidence and acquired for that purpose.
 Clear documentation must record which people had access to the evidence, where the evidence was stored, what access controls were placed on the evidence, and what modifications or analysis was performed on the evidence from the moment it was collected until the time it reaches the court.
 The chain of custody should be maintained for digital evidence, including the physical medium as well as the data contained on it (bits).

+!!!
+The *evidence custodian* is the person designated to maintain the chain of custody for the duration of an investigation.
+!!!

 Everything should be recorded with detail: